Roxalis/roxalis.github.io/_posts/2019-01-20-Recessions.md

 |2001|	-1.7|5.9|0.06|1.05|-8.35|
 |2007|	-8.4|10.0|-2.33|2.37|-41.16|

-Unemployment at its lowest has been 2.5 % in 1953, and in average at 5.77 %.
-Maximum unemployment of 10.8 % was in 1982/83.
+Unemployment at its lowest had been 2.5 % in 1953, and has been in average 5.77 %.
+Maximum unemployment was 10.8 % in 1982/83.

-Corporate profit quarterly growth at its lowest has been -41.16 % in 2008.
-In average profits increase at 1.83 %.
-Maximum profit growth of 50.08 % was reached in 2009.
+Corporate profit quarterly growth at its lowest had been -41.16 % in 2008.
+In average profits increased at 1.83 %.
+Maximum profit growth, here 50.08 %, was reached in 2009.

 Table 5: Percent change in economic indicators since 1948: